This post may contain affiliate links for your convenience. Read our disclosure policy.

 Next I had to embellish the boards a little bit with push pins and clips.

 The white flower push pins, and coral flower clothespins I found at Michael’s.
 The gold clothespins I found in Target’s Dollar Spot (love that section!).
 The other coral flower push pins I made by hot gluing a paper flower to a regular push pin(see below).
-You might remember I used some of those paper flowers on my paper organization bins.

 Overall I really like how they turned out.
 It’s an easy way to transform plain old cork boards to fit in with any decor–functional art I like to call it.